 I have explained already why it makes sense for Google to make links a risky business and to actually make the foundation of the Web, hypertext a thing of the past.

-Google vs the open Web
+Google vs the Open Web

-Google wants to push its own proprietary kind of Web, based on real names, authorship markup and Google controlled +1 links in the long run.
+Ideally it’s based on real names, authorship markup and Google controlled links in the long run.

 Btw.
 I consider disavowing links from SEO blogs I have written for who haven’t paid me.

-There are many more reasons to use the disavow tool for negative SEO.
-This is just a short post though.
+There are many more reasons to use the disavow tool for “negative SEO”.

 * Creative Commons image by Ashley Rose